Struggles with body image can turn little gay holidays into big mental marathons

 By Lino DiNallo

-We all know a gay that takes holiday prepping too seriously.
+We all know a gay that takes a holiday prepping too seriously.
 Spray-tanning.
 Preening.
 Flexing at the gym…double-time.
-Maybe you’ve been guilty of transgressions yourself: I’ve waxed my back and threaded my brows among other vainglorious efforts.
+Maybe you’ve been guilty of transgressions yourself: I’ve waxed my back and threaded my brows, among other vainglorious efforts.

 While existential crises triggered by death and spinsterhood are bad, the dread over my ensuing homosexual holiday was worse.

 Anybody with social anxiety (read: a plethora of gay men) would appreciate my position.
 Gay travel marketing can be notoriously sexual.
 Admittedly, even we at Out Adventures have laid our own thirst traps.
 Whether for a mega cruise, bear week or tropical circuit party, ads inevitably feature washboard abs, perky boobs, sumptuous pelts and cliquey clusters.
 I was not ready to live up to these standards.
 Any of them.

 Even worse, I’d be one of only sixteen people on this trip (Out Adventures specializes in small-group tours, after all).
 That’s why I chose to splurge on a single supplement (paying extra to have your own hotel room instead of sharing with another adventurer).
 If you’re introverted, veer to the shy side, or just enjoy the alone time, you might consider doing the same.

 I made fast friends

 After landing in Colombo, I met my first fellow traveller – Brian – while we waited for our hotel transfer.
 He was also flying solo and assured me I’d have a blast as we drove to the hotel (this was Brian’s third trip with the company…we’ve also blogged about his experiences travelling with us).
 He explained he felt the same angst before his premier trip and suffered from the same insecurities.
 I breathed a sigh of relief, knowing I was far from the first to experience pre-tour anxiety.